This company is not yet accredited. To learn more, see reviews below or submit your own.

-- Ink types: HP Printers come in a wide variety of ink choices, including laser printers, ink jets and more.
+Ink types: HP Printers come in a wide variety of ink choices, including laser printers, ink jets and more.
 This means the company is a good choice for people who are looking for a printer that uses nearly any type of ink.

-- Community-focused: HP is focused on doing good in the world, and they are committed to environmental initiatives that can help strengthen the environment and improve the earth's future.
+Community-focused: HP is focused on doing good in the world, and they are committed to environmental initiatives that can help strengthen the environment and improve the earth's future.

-- Varying capacity printers available: The company has created a wide range of printers, from those that can handle a very high capacity, to small individual job printers.
+Varying capacity printers available: The company has created a wide range of printers, from those that can handle a very high capacity, to small individual job printers.
 This makes it a good choice for anyone from large businesses to individual PC owners.

-- Reputation: HP is one of the oldest technology companies that still creates and sells products, and their years of success have proven that they are a forward-thinking company that makes high-quality and well-regarded products.
+Reputation: HP is one of the oldest technology companies that still creates and sells products, and their years of success have proven that they are a forward-thinking company that makes high-quality and well-regarded products.

-- Accessories: The company sells a wide variety of accessories that can accompany printers and computers, so it is a convenient one-stop shop for those in the market for a printer.
+Accessories: The company sells a wide variety of accessories that can accompany printers and computers, so it is a convenient one-stop shop for those in the market for a printer.

-- Best for Large offices, homeowners with computers, photographers, students and schools.
+Best for: Large offices, homeowners with computers, photographers, students and schools.

-HP Printers Company Profile
+HP Printers Company Information